 Before Phil arrived, I came up with one thing we had to put in our script — using a train to try and disguise evidence of a murder.
 I lived in South Pasadena directly across from the Michael Myers house from John Carpenter's Halloween.
 Between that house and my front door were train tracks 30 feet away.
 The nightly freight and Amtrak trains sparked the idea.
 That was the kernel I left Phil with as he packed his bags chuckling.

 The next morning I picked him up at LAX.
-Doing my best to keep his mind off his problems in NYC, I took him to lunch and we kicked around more ideas.
+Doing my best to keep his mind off his problems in NYC, I took him to lunch at Rose City Diner in Old Pasadena.
+It was a quintessentially sunny California day.
+The Crystals sang Da Doo Ron Ron on the 1950s jukebox.
+We kicked around ideas for a thriller.
 Our brainstorming session continued at my place into the night.
 We both loved neo noir films like Blood Simple and Blue Velvet, and were big fans of classic film noir.
 We decided to work within these genres, come up with something original, and keep it fairly low budget.
 We’d both read a lot of true crime and felt that murdering someone would be extremely cumbersome, that bodies were heavy and tough to get rid of.
 Hitchcock had alluded to this, but Phil and I both felt the difficulty of such a task had never really been portrayed right in films.
 We were going to make it messy.

 25 years later that I’d be yelling at him on the phone, “You need to get your web site back online, Phil!
 You’re one of the best goddamn writers of horror fiction on the planet!”
 Phil would shout back, “Fuck it!
 I’m retiring from horror.”
 He was by then living in a crappy motel and just wanted to write his Jack and Penny novels, his Young Adult fiction.
 And so it would go, back and forth.
 Life — and the film business — had hit both of us pretty hard.
 We were trying to resurrect the film we wrote in 1989.
 We had a top actress in Europe interested in the leading role.
 We had both fallen into our own respective troughs, and I was trying hard to keep things together for us.

-But in April 1989, it was just two guys in a park, creating a film.
-A beautiful, sunny day.
+But in April 1989, it was just two guys in a park creating a film.
+A beautiful, warm day.
 Dreaming big.
 Positive and hopeful for the future.

 We went back to my flat and locked ourselves in my office.
 We had a detailed treatment to write — and a deadline.
-A production company was waiting for that treatment in five days.
-By this time, I’d read a few screenwriting books.
+After the New York call to Phil, I'd rung back the junior executive at one of the production companies which wanted to do a film with me.
+I told him I did have a project and and he was now expecting a treatment in five days.
+While waiting for Phil to arrive, I read a few screenwriting books.
 Phil, of course, had read them all.
 As I mentioned the ‘first turning point’ of our story, Phil took my copy of the Syd Field book and hurled it across the room.
 “That guy’s a fucking wanker.
 You don’t write by-the-numbers.
 It’s about characters.
 Characters create the story.
 It’s about psychological acuity.”
-He used that phrase often, psychological acuity.
-(Looking back today, I learned more from Phil about writing drama than all the books I would read later.)
+He used that phrase often: psychological acuity.
+Looking back today, I realise I learned more from Phil about writing drama than all the books I would later read.

 That week in my office was an adventure which we both recalled affectionately many times over the years.
 Phil told me it was one of the best writing experiences of his life.
 It was for me as well.
 That week was like the scene in Sunset Boulevard with William Holden and Nancy Olson.
 Cigarette smoke filling the room, Phil typing, me pacing, both of us calling out ideas.
 We literally did not leave that room for seven days and nights except to go out to eat and to sleep.
 We put up a huge foam core board with index cards for our scenes.
 Then Phil paced, throwing ideas out, a scene, a line of dialogue.
 I typed as he threw things back at me, another scene, more dialogue.
 We moved the cards around.
 Sometimes we’d open the window to let out the clouds of smoke choking us, but I don’t recall ever taking a break.
 Because something magical was happening.
 We played off each other like a couple married for decades.
 We finished each other’s sentences, each other’s thoughts.
 If this is what screenwriting is, I thought, I really like it.
 What we were experiencing was of course, chemistry.
 Massively good creative chemistry, and the excitement you get from a new and rapidly deepening friendship.

-We did a last all-nighter had a courier pick up the treatment at 5:00 a.m. to make our deadline for the production company.
+We did a last all-nighter and drove to a 24-hour copy place at 5:00 a.m. to xerox the treatment.
+A courier picked it up two hours later to make our 9:00 o'clock deadline for the production company.
 We included a note saying we could get the full script to them in a few weeks (which we did).
-In the end, they didn't bite.
-Phil and I sat in a room with a junior executive at the company.
+Less than a month later, Phil and I sat in a room with the junior executive after he had read our full script.
 The guy said, "Gosh, I don't know...
-I'm on page 23 and can't find the first plot point, you know, that Syd Field thing..."
+I'm on page 25 and can't find the first plot point.
+You know, that Syd Field thing..."
 I looked over at Phil and knew exactly what he was thinking.

 We didn’t give up, though.
 We came up with a few episodes to pitch to Laurel for Monsters! with the plan for Phil to write the teleplays which I would direct.
 Phil’s baby — a gem which I still wish I had a copy of — was called Horseman in a Bottle.
 It was about a man sequestered in his apartment, wrapped in rotting cloth, carrying a tiny vial.
 Two other characters are trying to get in to his apartment — one to find out what the man’s ailment is and help him — the other (unknown to the other characters), to kill him.
 The vial contained the worst type of plague to threaten mankind, and the man was slowing dying of it, and had the only clue as to its antidote.
 It was all Nutman, all horror, and positively brilliant.
 I was salivating to direct it.